August 11, 2021

 A 48-hour online hackathon will precede the event.
 Participants will work with experts in sustainable energy before pitching their projects to to a jury.
 Teams composed of up to five participants will develop innovative communication solutions to enhance consumer engagement with renewable sources of energy and energy efficiency.

 Anyone can organize a Sustainable Energy Day and it can be targeted at any audience as long as the activity clearly highlights the importance of clean energy and energy efficiency.
-The theme is particularly relevant as this year European Union member states launch their plans under the NextGenerationEU’s Recovery and Resilience Mechanism.
+The theme is particularly relevant as this year European Union member states launch their plans under the NextGenerationEU’s Recovery and Resilience Facility.

 Events can be focused on awareness raising, technologies or policies.
 They can address a local community or even an entire region.
 So far there are three events scheduled in the region tracked by Balkan Green Energy News: in Ankara, Nicosia and Athens.